-The Parent Company's intangible assets pertain to the costs of assumed policies arising from Assumption Reinsurance Agreement.
-Such intangible assets have an estimated useful life of 20 years.
+The Parent Company's intangible assets pertain to software development costs and other intangible asset.
+Other intangible assets pertain to the costs of assumed policies arising from Assumption Reinsurance Agreement.
+Amortization is computed on a straight-line method over the EUL of the intangible assets as follows: